jbodah/spinny/README.md

 * Add regexp for spinny-listen
 * Add spinny-reload for reloading the server
 * Add spinny-reload for listening and reloading the server when certain things happen
-* Add spinny-guard for starting up your typical Guard-style session